gatling/frontline-doc/content/reference/current/user/reports/index.md

 ### Generate Public Links

-A public link is a link of the current reports which will be accessible to anyone, without having to log-in to FrontLine.
+A public link is a link of the current reports which will be accessible to anyone, without having to log-in to Gatling Enterprise.
 To generate a public link, click on the *Generate public link* button and choose the expiration date of your link.

 {{< img src="generate-public-link.png" alt="Generate public links" >}}